01 of 08

-But, there are ways to ease the laundry loads of extra people - and maybe pets - in the house.
+But, there are ways to ease the laundry loads of extra people (and maybe their pets) in the house.
 By planning ahead, you won't get left holding the stuffed laundry bag when the visit is over.

-While a hostess gift of chocolates or flowers or wine is lovely, being a considerate guest is always the right choice.
+While a hostess gift of chocolates, flowers or wine is lovely, being a considerate guest is always the right choice.
 Talk to your host or hostess and ask what you can do to help during your stay.
 Then, do it!Continue to 2 of 8 below.

 02 of 08

-Check your inventory and if you don't have enough bed linens for everyone, call family and ask them to bring extra.
-Be sure to give them bed sizes so they will bring the right size sheets.Continue to 3 of 8 below.
+Check your inventory and if you don't have enough bed linens for everyone, call family and ask them to bring their own linen.
+Be sure to give them bed sizes so they will bring the correct sized sheets.Continue to 3 of 8 below.

 03 of 08